wp-plugins/ajax-event-calendar/readme.txt

 == Description ==

 Ajax Event Calendar WordPress Plugin is a fully localized (including RTL language support) community calendar that allows authorized users to add, edit, move, resize and delete events into custom categories.
-Highly customized calendars can be added to pages, posts or text widgets using the "[calendar]" shortcode, similarly, an equally customizable event list can be added using the "[eventlist]" shortcode.
+Highly customized calendars can be added to pages, posts or text widgets using the "[calendar]" shortcode.
+Similarly, an equally customizable event list can be added using the "[eventlist]" shortcode.
+Shortcode options described below in detail.

 This plugin does not support WordPress MU.